BabylonJS/Documentation/content/start/chap8/follow.md

 ---

-# Getting Started - Follow That Character
+# Introduction - Follow That Character

 ## Follow That Character